yahoo/react-i13n/docs/guides/integrateWithComponents.md

 ### Integrate with Parent Nodes

-Now it seems easier, and you will notice that you have to put `category: VideoPlayer` everywhere, which seems duplicated, now you can integrate the inherit architecture, i.e., creating a parent i13n node for them to define the `category`, here we use [createI13nNode](../api/createI13nNode.md#createi13nnodecomponent-options) to wrap `Player` as an `I13nNode`, then define `category: VideoPlayer` here.
+This is better, however, you will notice that you have to put `category: VideoPlayer` on each node, which is verbose and not very [DRY](http://en.wikipedia.org/wiki/Don%27t_repeat_yourself).
+Now lets integrate the i13n inherit architecture, which will create an i13n parent node for them to define the `category`.

+Below we use [createI13nNode](../api/createI13nNode.md) to wrap `Player` as an `I13nNode`, then define `category: VideoPlayer`.

 ```js
 var createI13nNode = require('react-i13n').createI13nNode;